 Surround yourself with nature on Cape Kamenjak

 Stretching out from Istria’s southernmost point, this verdant cape, carpeted in mature pine trees, shrubs and orchids, is the ultimate beach spot for nature-lovers.
 Strewn with beautiful wild flowers, we think it’s most special in spring.
-Take comfy shoes so you can skim the coast and choose your favourite beach from the plentiful bays, coves and inlets on offer.
+Take comfy shoes like these waterproof non slip shoes so you can skim the coast and choose your favourite beach from the plentiful bays, coves and inlets on offer.
 Active types can hire a bike and explore the forest paths, while children will enjoy the dinosaur trail!
 There are beach bars as well as lots of shady picnic spots.
 Popular with locals, Kamenjak is best visited midweek or out of season.

 Family fun at Bijeca

 Located down south in the family-friendly resort of Medulin, this popular spot is home to one of the region’s few sandy beaches.
 Stretching over 1km, Bijeca has gently sloping shallows, which are ideal for paddling.
 It’s also well-serviced with local cafes, bars and restaurants, and sun loungers and parasols are also available to hire.
 It has a pram-friendly promenade, easy seaside strolling and plenty of water sports on offer.

 Head to the beach early to grab a good spot and then spend the afternoon checking out some of the local sights – Medulin is just a 15-minute drive from Pula.
 The buzzy city is scattered with well-preserved Roman remains, including a spectacular 2000-year-old amphitheatre.